 Even if the linear scalar perturbations in the new metric diverge in the matter dominated epoch, $\delta_m$ can still fit to the cosmological observations with a small enough $\bar{\beta}_1$.
 In addition, the perturbation theory breaks at $k \sim 0.1 [h/Mpc]$, and the linear perturbation result is not applicable to the larger $k$.
-Comparing our numerical results of $P(k)$ with the data, we conclude that the allowed model parameter window is $\bar{\beta}_1 \lesssim \mathcal{O}(10^{-2})$ at the linear perturbation level.
+Comparing our numerical results of $P(k)$ with the data, we claim that the allowed model parameter is $\bar{\beta}_1 \lesssim \mathcal{O}(10^{-2})$ at the linear perturbation level.
 For completeness, we have to explore the non-linear perturbation theory on the new metric, $f_{\mu \nu}$, while the exact preferred value of $\beta_1$ should be further investigated by comparing the theoretical predictions with all of the observational data, such as those from the type-Ia supernova, CMB and weak lensing, which will be presented elsewhere.